secrez/secrez/README.md

 #### Second factor authentication

-Secrez uses external scripts in Python, based on  Python-Fido2 by Yubiko, and it's compatible with any Fido2 authenticator device implementing the hmac-secret extension.
+Since version 0.6.1, Secrez supports 2FA.
+It uses external scripts in Python, based on  Python-Fido2 by Yubiko, and it's compatible with any Fido2 authenticator device implementing the hmac-secret extension.

 To register a new fido2 key with the name `solo`, you can call

 ```
 conf -r solo --fido2
 ```
-If some of the requirements are missing, you will see an error message.

-After activating the first fido2 key, Secrez asks if you also want to generate an emergency recovery code.
+When you activate the first fido2 key, Secrez asks if you also want to generate an emergency recovery code.
 It allows you to recover the account if all the registered keys are lost.

-You can set more than one, with a command like:
+You can set more keys and more recovery codes.
+For the latter, with a command like:

 ```
 conf -r memo --recovery-code